kubeflow/pipelines/developer_guide.md

 # ML Pipeline Development Guideline

-This document describes the development guideline to develop on ML pipeline project.
+This document describes the development guideline to contribute to ML pipeline project.
 Please check the [main page](https://github.com/kubeflow/pipelines/blob/master/README.md) for instruction on how to deploy a ML pipeline system.

 ## ML pipeline deployment